-Is the CSMP® Level 6 Accredited Diploma for You?
+Is the SFJ Awards Level 6 Diploma for Certified Security Management Professionals (CSMP®) the Right Choice for You?

-First, can you produce analysis and application at Level 6 (equivalent to 3rd year undergraduate)?
+Can you produce analysis and application at Level 6 (equivalent to third year undergraduate in terms of rigour?)
 The 12 monthly assignments that make up CSMP® are specifically designed to develop and then assess security management proficiency at advanced level.
-The focus of CSMP® is not on how much knowledge you can retain for closed book test of memory.
-Everything is “open book” and applied – with the focus on evidencing proficiency.
-If you are employed at below-management level, are you confident that you have abilities at a more advanced level necessary to complete this programme?
+The focus of CSMP® is not on how much knowledge you can retain for closed book testing of your memory.
+Everything is “open book” and applied – with the focus on evidencing proficiency through context-applied analysis.
+If you are employed at below-management level, are you confident that you have strong abilities at a more advanced level necessary to complete this programme?

 Reading Speed and English Standard

-Third, is your reading speed sufficient?
+Is your reading speed sufficient?
 We try to keep the page count of unit textbooks to below 100 pages, but this nevertheless requires a good reading speed of English.
-Average readers of English reach around 200 wpm with a typical comprehension of 60%, and the programme is aimed at this group level.
-Thus, the 30 hours allocated to the monthly commitment includes up to 4 hours to read – and assimilate – the Unit Textbook.
+Average readers of English reach around 200 words per minute with a typical comprehension of 60%, and the programme is predicated on this ability level.
+Thus, the 30-40 hours allocated to the monthly commitment includes up to four hours to read – and assimilate – the Unit Textbook, plus two to four hours to read additional reference materials.

 While ISMI® doesn’t require formal proof of English language ability to be accepted to undertake the CSMP®, if you are not a native speaker of English your proficiency should be at one of the following equivalences to be able to use the course materials effectively: